swiggy-2022-bootcamp/batch-3/StackOverFlow-Case_Study_Project/ReadMe.md

 edit other people's posts

 ### Features Covered
-- [x] The application has option to login to system.
+- [x] The application has option to login to system (JWT Integrated).
 - [x] Allows to register.
 - [x] Allows to ask a question.
 - [x] Allows answer the question.